Make your own cat food: 10 recipes for cooking cats

 Important ingredients for making your own cat food

-Cats are carnivores and require a balanced diet high in protein, some fat, and very few carbohydrates.
+Cats are carnivores and require a balanced diet high in protein, with some fat and very few carbohydrates.
 The most important components are:

-- Protein-rich meat : Supports muscle development and the immune system and is a key component of any cat diet.
+- Protein-rich meat : Supports muscle development and the immune system and is the main ingredient in every cat food.
 Meat contains amino acids that cats must obtain through their diet.
-These are particularly important for their bodies, such as taurine and arginine .
+These are particularly important for their bodies, such as tauri and arginine .

-- Carbohydrates in moderation : Provide energy, but should only be given in small amounts.
+- Carbohydrates in moderation : They provide energy, but should only be consumed in small amounts.

 - Healthy fats : Provide energy and support skin and coat health.

-- Important vitamins and minerals : Vitamin A, D as well as calcium and phosphorus etc. are among the essential nutrients.
+- Important vitamins and minerals : Vitamins A, D, calcium and phosphorus, etc. are among the essential nutrients.

-- Adequate water : Adequate water supply is especially important for cats as they are prone to urinary tract diseases.
+- Sufficient water : An adequate water supply is particularly important for cats, as they are prone to urinary tract diseases.

 Tip: Did you know that cats can produce their own vitamin C ?
-Unlike humans, they don't need an additional source.
-So, if you want to make your own cat food, you don't need to add any vitamin C. A small extra serving can only be helpful in old age or when a cat has a fever!
+Unlike us humans, they don't need an additional source.
+So, if you want to make your own cat food, you don't need to add any vitamin C. Only older cats or those with a fever might benefit from a small extra dose!

 Forbidden ingredients when making your own cat food